totemic-tools/poly_post/README.md

 This is my first article
 ```

->
-> You MUST make sure that the front matter begins and ends with a "---"
->

 You can create an `Article` module to load your content by
 implementing the `PolyPost.Resource.build/3` callback: